quasoft/backgammonjs/lib/README.md

 # backgammon.js-lib

-The `backgammon.js-lib` library, used by both `backgammon.js-client` and `backgammon.js-server` packages, provides the following functionality:
+The `backgammon.js-lib` library, used by both `backgammon.js-client` and `backgammon.js-server`, provides the following functionality:

 - Object oriented model of classes modeling real-world and objects and abstract notions ([model.js](model.js) file);
 - Message IDs shared by client and server communication objects ([comm.js](comm.js) file);